 The embouchure is a big topic and one that will require not just reading but critical thinking to understand on any high level.
 And it is an evolving topic, our understanding of the embouchure has actually grown quite a bit in recent years.

 How has it grown?
-One critical way to note in this 2016 course update is with recent MRI studies.
+One critical way to note this will be seen in 2016 and later updates to this course related to the recent (and ongoing) MRI studies.
 If you want to start out with a bit of a fresh perspective (and you should!), start here:

 Before getting to readings from classic method books I would offer the following as well.
 Occasionally I have mentioned in this website a large book project.
 It has been through several drafts and honestly, I may never publish it but it has helped organize my thoughts at least.
 The text below is from the most recent draft of this book, and lays out a couple critical, needed pieces of the puzzle toward making the readings that follow make sense.

 If you remember nothing else from this chapter remember this underlying point: neither of two major systems concerning formation of horn embouchure is right or wrong.
 Regardless of how expertly and convincingly your teachers may have presented their types of horn embouchure, at the extreme ends of the two possible systems only a limited number of players can achieve success on the horn.
 It is important to have a clear understanding of both systems and to realize that somewhere within the range of possible variants is where most hornists find success….